top of page

 The Storyteller

-We are often so caught up with the telling - hotel policies, property information, outlets and room information, loyalty programmes, etc…..that it all becomes a whole heavy burden on both the hotel employee as well as the guest.
+In a hotel setting, we are often caught up with the "telling" - hotel policies, property information, outlets and room information, loyalty programmes, etc…..that it all becomes a whole heavy burden on both the hotel employee as well as the guest.

 Learn to ASK to find out more about the individuals.
 Then LISTEN to the response - what is said, how it is said, and what is not said.
 PERSONALISE the way you present the information based on their needs and styles.
 Are you reading their body language whether they want further elaboration, to keep it short and succinct or even to cut it out totally?
 ANTICIPATE any further needs before they are raised by the guests.